 Do you have a loved one living with mental illness?
 This new group may be for you…

-A new group for family caregivers will start at the end of January 2019 and run for 10 weeks.
+A new group for family caregivers will start at the beginning of May 2019 and run for 8 weeks (one session a week).
 The group will offer an opportunity to explore how caring for a loved one with mental health challenges affects the caregiver’s experience and own wellbeing.

 This group is neither a support group nor an education group.
 While it is expected to offer a therapeutic experience, it is not a therapy group either.